piglovesyou/graphql-let/README.md

 }
 ```

-## Configuration options
+## Available options in .graphql-let.yml

-graphql-let expects your `.graphql-let.yml` to look like this.
+These are the available options in `.graphql-let.yml`.

 ```yaml
 schema: lib/type-defs.graphqls